bombizombi/EmpireRUI/README.md

 +fresly produced units are not contained
--while flashing, units do not respond instantly because flashes also append delay after them -transporters flash weirdly when on their second step -armies refuse to load into transporters
+-while flashing, units do not respond instantly because flashes also append delay after them -transporters flash weirdly when on their second step +armies refuse to load into transporters
--when moved as a flash, armies stay as flases :() +seems like armies are not producing when only handling standing orders -when leaving the city, transport should pick up as many armies as it can -transports inside cities flash (city-flash sign) instead of (city-transport) -if you sentry all units without owning a city, we get infinite sentry loop without a way to break out -unloading armies were not flashing
++when moved as a flash, armies stay as flases :() +seems like armies are not producing when only handling standing orders -transports inside cities flash (city-flash sign) instead of (city-transport) -if you sentry all units without owning a city, we get infinite sentry loop without a way to break out -unloading armies were not flashing
+-my transporter attacked a city
+-army somehow managed to enter the transporter without being contained

++production on any army
+-transport entering the city should unsentry the loaded armies -when leaving the city, transport should pick up as many armies as it can

+Who flashes what and when: flashing:   0        1
+Army on normal terrain:              army    terrain army in a city:                      city     city